HadeelAls618/HadeelAls618/README.md

 | [Retail Demand Forecasting](https://github.com/HadeelAls618/Demand-forecasting-system)                   | XGBoost-based forecasting system with a Streamlit frontend and BigQuery backend                     | Python, SQL, BigQuery,, XGBoost, Streamlit, AWS EC2                       |

-I'm always open to collaborating on impactful ML projects or discussing AI for good.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hadeel-als/) or drop me an email!